 This Z axis stabilizer smooths out some of the up and down movement when walking.
 It is converted from a Neewer handheld stabilizer (pictured on the right).
 The original camera mount was removed and replaced with a GoPro camera mount.
 This is held in place with a self-adhesive foam pad plus Gaffer tape for extra security.
 An arrangement of GoPro extension arms holds the camera.
 It is important to get the weight of the camera below the main pole so it hangs in the correct orientation.
 The pole that extends to the other side of the hand grip should balance the camera to keep the arrangement more or less horizontal.
 The weighted section has been removed, as the pole on its own is enough to balance the camera.

 I have found the GoPro MAX 350 is good for reducing the side-to-side movement one does whilst skiing.
 The helmet mount is attached by a self-adhesive foam pad supplied with the camera.

 The GoPro MAX 360 accessories left to right: hex wrench, helmet mount, remote control with charging cable, spare batteries with charger, soft camera bag with thumb screw wrench attached, Ulanzi hard case.

-When filming is done I use Cyberlink Power Director Ultra software to join the clips together for presentation.
-I have version 15 which does everything I want.
-They seem to bring out new versions at regular intervals so are on to higher numbers now.
-There are a lot of good Power Director tutorials on the Internet so it is easy to learn how to use it.
+When filming is done, I use Cyberlink Power Director Ultra software to join the clips together for presentation.
+I have version 20 which does everything I want.
+They seem to bring out new versions at regular intervals, so are on to higher numbers now.
+There are a lot of good Power Director tutorials on the Internet, so it is easy to learn how to use it.
 For basic editing, it is a matter of importing the clips I want to use and then dragging them onto the timeline in the order I want.
+I often add music downloaded from the YouTube audio library.
 I can then create my video with a selection of pre-set resolutions and formats.
-There is also an expert mode where I can create almost any editing effect I have seen other editing software do.
+Furthermore, I use the expert mode, where I can create almost any editing effect I have seen other editing software do.